 We can describe behavior of transition system as follows.
 The transition system starts in some initial state s0 ∈ I and evolves according to the transition relation →.
 That is, if s the current state, then a transition s α q originating from s is selected nondeterministically and taken, the action α is performed and the transition system evolves from state s into the state q.

 This selection procedure is repeated in state q and finishes once a state is encountered that has no outgoing transitions.
-(Note that I may be empty; in that case, the transition system has no behavior at all as no initial state can be selected.)
 It is important to realize that in case a state has more than one outgoing transition, the “next” transition is chosen in a purely nondeterministic fashion.
 That is, the outcome of this selection process is not known a priori, and, hence.
 Similarly, when the set of initial states consists of more than one state, the start state is selected nondeterministically.

 The labeling function L relates a set L(s) ∈ 2AP of atomic propositions to any state s.
 L(s) intuitively stands for exactly those atomic propositions a ∈ AP which are satisfied by state s.
-Given that Φ is a propositional logic formula, then s satisfies the formula Φ if the evaluation induced by L(s) makes the formula Φ true; that is:

 2.1.3.
 Program graph (PG)